Skip to Main Content

 • How to save searches, set up alerts, and how to export results to a reference manager.

-• Screening, reviewing, or analysing your results.
+• Screen, review, or analyse your results.

 • Advising you on the use of a reference management software and showing you how it can be used.